-On 8 July, the Chancellor announced a new employer initiative aimed at creating 6 month paid work placements for young people who are at risk of long-term unemployment as a result of the pandemic – the Kickstart Scheme.
+In summer 2020, the Chancellor announced a new employer initiative aimed at creating 6 month paid work placements for young people who are at risk of long-term unemployment – the Kickstart Scheme.

 What’s the latest information and insight?

 The scheme is currently due to run until December 2021 with the possibility of an extension.
-The government has also now published new guidance following consultations with employers throughout July and August.
 The CBI has been working closely with DWP and the Treasury since Kickstart was announced and will maintain a process of continuous feedback as the scheme gets underway.